Joanna is a British national who has made Buenos Aires, Argentina her home.

 She has experience in software testing, project management, organizing events, and technical writing, with a Masters in Economics.

-Two years ago, she embarked on the ambitious task of introducing plain language in Hungary.
+In 2014 she embarked on the ambitious task of introducing plain language in Hungary.
 Since then, she has worked as a freelancer, offering plain language editing and training to companies.
 She partnered up with a news portal, and launched a plain language award.
 Vera also wrote a comprehensive guide on how to write clearly in Hungarian.

 Margrethe is a plain language advocate, lecturer, editor, webmaster and writer at the Language Council of Norway, the Norwegian Government’s consultative body on language issues.
 She plays a major part in the national initiative “Plain Language in Norway’s Civil Service”, in partnership with the Norwegian Agency for Public Management and eGovernment.
 Through a wide range of activities this partnership has set a new standard for public communication in Norway.